torsday/notebook/lifestyle/philosophy.md

 ---

-## Work place
+## Kaizen

 *From: [LeanProduction](http://www.leanproduction.com/kaizen.html)*

-> **Kaizen** (Continuous Improvement) is a strategy where employees at all levels of a company work together proactively to achieve regular, incremental improvements to the manufacturing process.
+> **Kaizen** (Continuous Improvement) is a strategy where employees at all levels of a company work together proactively to achieve **regular, incremental improvements** to the manufacturing process.
 In a sense, it combines the collective talents within a company to create a powerful engine for improvement.